VikOlliver/signal-cli/README.md

 ## Troubleshooting
 If you use a version of the Oracle JRE and get an InvalidKeyException you need to enable unlimited strength crypto.
 See https://stackoverflow.com/questions/6481627/java-security-illegal-key-size-or-default-parameters for instructions.

+Under Ubuntu and some other distributions, you may get an error like:

+        /usr/bin/env: ‘node’: No such file or directory

+This is because the 'node' command is called 'nodejs' on these systems.
+To fix the problem, type:

+        sudo ln -s /usr/bin/nodejs /usr/bin/node

 ## License

 This project uses libsignal-service-java from Open Whisper Systems: